logo RankiaUnited Kingdom

 interactive investors

-Interactive Investor is also known for its flat-fee pricing, which can be highly cost-effective compared to percentage-based platforms—especially as your portfolio grows.
-Notably, it offers one free trade per month, depending on your plan, and no hidden charges or inactivity fees.
+Interactive Investor is known for its flat-fee pricing, which becomes increasingly cost-effective as your portfolio grows.
+Plans start at £9.99/month (Investor) or £19.99/month (Super Investor) — both include one free trade per month and no hidden charges or inactivity fees.
+For very small portfolios, there is also a lighter Investor Essentials plan.

-We include Interactive Investor among the best trading platforms in the UK because it’s a top choice for beginners and long-term investors looking for reliability, transparent pricing, and access to a broad set of investment options.
-When opening an account, you can choose between three service plans based on your trading needs: Investor Essentials, Investor, or Super Investor.
+We include Interactive Investor among the best platforms because it's a top choice for beginners and long-term investors who want reliability, transparent pricing, and access to a broad range of investment options — including ISA and SIPP accounts.

 If you want to invest we recommend you read our Interactive Investor review.